ono-midori/ono-midori.github.io/techs/linuxmm.md

 ![Page table layout](./pics/understand-html006.png)

 Any given linear address may be broken up into parts, to yield offsets within these three table levels, and offset within the actual page.
-Tp help break up the linear address into its component parts, a number of macros are provided in triplets for each page table level, namely a `SHIFT`, a `SIZE` and a `MASK` macro.
+To help break up the linear address into its component parts, a number of macros are provided in triplets for each page table level, namely a `SHIFT`, a `SIZE` and a `MASK` macro.
 The `SHIFT` macros specifies the length in bits that are mapped by each level of the page tables.

 ![Linear address bit size macros](./pics/understand-html007.png)